ludovicm67/node-scheduler/README.md

 ## License

-Simple Whiteboard is licensed under the [Apache-2.0 license](./LICENSE).
+Node scheduler is licensed under the [Apache-2.0 license](./LICENSE).